South East Asia ATLAS of Plucked Instruments

 The frets are small round pieces of wood.
 They are glued to the neck with dots of black wax, and put in a kind of eastern scale.
 Notice that the frets are only on the high end of the neck (like the Vietnamese Dan Day), and that only the first string runs over the frets.
 The lowest fret is used as "nut" for the first string.

 The kudyapi is usually played with a small wooden pick, bound to the forefinger.
-Only the first string is fingered, the second string is only a drone.
+Only the first string is fingered, the second string is just a drone.
 It is mainly played solo or to accompany singing or dancing.

 top